EjazSayyed/twitter-like-app/README.md

 https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html
 - Install and configure Java and Maven on the above EC2 instance.
 Please follow the steps upto step#4 from the document @. https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-java.html.
 - Install Apache Tinkerpop Gremlin client and configure the connectivity to Amazon Neptune as described here - https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-console.html

-## Features
-* This is fully extensible code wherein developers can change the number/type of vertices and edges by modifying the config JSON files
-* Sample large, medium and tiny config files are provided to test large (upto millions of vertices and edges), medium and small datasets.

 # Steps
 ## Run locally